 The whole idea can be described in 5 words, which are related to the main points of GTD:

 I will not write here about details, if you are interested in please read for example Wikipedia or even better David’s Allen book.
 From my personal point of view there were two points which were crucial: capture and reflection.
 Capture is just stuff collecting.
 We can collect plans, ideas, commitments, etc. It was critical point of my previous trials, where I always failed.
 Some stuff has been placed into OneNote, some of them were stored in Outlook, some yellow post-it, some in my mind… In the result many things just get lost, and others wasn’t done as they should.
-Chaos… You have to remember to collect EVERYTHING!
-It should be conscious decision if something should be move to recycle bin.
-Some ideas which looks stupid at the begging could give you amazing results.
+Chaos… You must remember to collect EVERYTHING!
+It should be conscious decision if something should be moved to recycle bin.
+Some ideas which look stupid at the begging could give you amazing results.

 The second clue was reflection.
-David Allen suggest to check all projects, stuffs, boxes, etc at last one per week.
+David Allen suggests checking all projects, stuffs, boxes, etc at last one per week.
 This is the second thing which has been missed by me and it’s crucial!
 We should have at least one time per week time for ourselves.
 You should think about passing week, as also about upcoming ones.
 Think what you should do next… Do you think that all plans are going as they should?
-Or maybe you should make some changes.
+Or you should make some changes.
 Do you have an idea for new business or application?
 Think about it for a while if it’s worth it to spend time for this.
-Or maybe three days ago an idea could change your life.
+Or three days ago an idea could change your life.
 Don’t put your ideas to “maybe later” mode.
 It will not make you more successful, whatever it is for you…

 Why should we organize our life?